ColinTreanor/Hackku2024_XRPL/README.md

 ### Front-End Structure

 Figma: Crafting a Koala-fied User Interface
-For the design phase of Koala Pouch's front end, Figma stood out as our go-to tool.
+For the design phase of Koala Walla's front end, Figma stood out as our go-to tool.
 Its ease of use and advanced capabilities for creating multi-layered design workspaces enabled us to bring the charm of our koala-themed UI to life.

 Figma's intuitive user interface was a major advantage for our team.
 Its straightforward layout allowed us to jump right into the design process without a steep learning curve, which is essential during the crunch time of a hackathon.